 - 2. While planning on taking a trip to favorite sights, be sure to leave some options for unexpected detours.
-This will allow you to have a general sense of direction while also give you the freedom to wing it.
+This will allow you to have a general sense of direction while also giving you the freedom to wing it.

 - 3. If you have no idea where you want to go, then you could simply follow data-genius Randy Olson’s ultimate road trip.
 According to an article in Washington Post, “At the urging of Tracy Staedter from Discovery News, Olson set out to find the quickest driving route that would stop at a national natural landmark, national historic site, national park or national monument in all of the lower 48 states.
-He also included Washington, D.C. and added another stop in California to get to a total of 50 stops.”
+He also included Washington, D.C., and added another stop in California to get to a total of 50 stops.”
 The article has detailed maps.

-With so many favorite places and roadside curiosities people across this vast country, you would need a thick guidebook to even start.
+With so many favorite places and roadside curiosities of people across this vast country, you would need a thick guidebook to even start.

 With that in mind, here are some idea starters: